Alumni Ann L. Clancy (HOD ’96) and Jacqueline Binkert (HOD ’95) Named As Recipients

 Jacqueline Binkert (HOD ’95) is an executive coach and consultant specializing in leadership development with C-Suite leaders, directors and their teams.
 For 30+ years, she has worked with a diverse range of clients from non-profit organizations and international corporations to educational institutions, health care organizations, utilities, and manufacturing, including the Executive Development Center of a Fortune 50 company.
 Clients benefit from her in-depth knowledge or psychology, leadership effectiveness, organizational behavior and change, and team dynamics.
 She co-authored the book Appreciative Coaching: A Positive Process for Change (2007) and Pivoting: A Coach’s Guide to Igniting Substantial Change (2017), both of which present a researched, evidence-based approach to coaching.
 Her coaching model applies the principles of Appreciative Inquiry to individual coaching relationships.
 She has done workshops and presentations on Appreciative Coaching internationally and nationally.
 She has offered online courses for Appreciative Coaching through the Fielding Graduate University and is an international faculty adviser for doctoral students in Management and Organization Development at Assumption University, Bangkok, Thailand.

-PREVIOUS RECIPIENTS INCLUDE JANJA LALICH, CYNTHIA BARNES, JODIE MORROW, SUZANNE BAER AND BO TEP, IRMA STARR, PAMELA YOUNG, ZIEVA KONVISSER, CATE CREEDE, JEFF LEINAWEAVER, JACKIE SIMMONS-GOULBOURNE, AND MARILYN PRICE-MITCHELL.
+PREVIOUS RECIPIENTS INCLUDE JANJA LALICH, CYNTHIA BARNES, JODIE MORROW, SUZANNE BAER AND BO TEP, IRMA STARR, PAMELA YOUNG, ZIEVA KONVISSER, CATE CREEDE, JEFF LEINAWEAVER, JACKIE SIMMONS-GOULBOURNE, MARILYN PRICE-MITCHELL, and Elizabeth Speck.

 This scholarship is awarded once a year during Winter Session.
 Applications for 2019 will be announced in the summer/fall of 2018.
 For more information, contact the Office of Alumni Relations via email.